ArctosDB/arctos/.github/ISSUE_TEMPLATE/contact-arctos.md

 ** Please use the "Report Bad Data" link where available to ensure the correct Curator receives your message. **

+** Outages should be reported to the contacts listed at https://arctosdb.org/arctos-down/ **

 ** Arctos Documentation is http://handbook.arctosdb.org/ **

 ** Learn more about Arctos at https://arctosdb.org/ **